Chamber of Reflection: Description

-Well known American Freemason, Albert G. Mackey in his 1873 book "Mackey's Encyclopedia of Freemasonry" describes the Chamber of Reflection as; "..a small room adjoining the Lodge, in which, preparatory to initiation, the candidate is enclosed for the purpose of indulging in those serious meditations which its sombre appearance and the gloomy emblems with which it is furnished are calculated to produce.
+Well known American Freemason Albert G. Mackey, in his 1873 book Mackey's Encyclopedia of Freemasonry, describes the Chamber of Reflection as "...a small room adjoining the Lodge, in which, preparatory to initiation, the candidate is enclosed for the purpose of indulging in those serious meditations which its sombre appearance and the gloomy emblems with which it is furnished are calculated to produce.
 It is also used in some of the advanced degrees for a similar purpose."

 In the 1860, "Rituel de l'Apprenti Maçon" from French Freemason Jean-Marie Ragon, the Chamber of reflection is thus described; "...
 It is a dark place impenetrable to the rays of the day and lit by a sepulchral lamp.
 The walls are painted black with funerary emblems in order to bring to meditation the recipient who will have to go through the four elements of the ancients and undergo his first ordeal, that of the EARTH in which he is supposed to be to remind him of his last resting place.
 In the form of the skeleton that lies next to him in an open coffin symbolizing the nothingness of human vanities.
 If there were no skeleton, a skull and crossbones would be placed on the table.
 The furnishings of this room consist of a chair and a table covered with a white carpet on which are paper, ink, powder, pen and lamp.
 Above the table are represented a Rooster and an Hourglass, and underneath these two words, VIGILANCE (on one's actions) PERSEVERANCE (in good), the hours being counted.
 The inscriptions, usually placed on the walls, are these: "If curiosity leads you here, go away; if you fear to be enlightened about your faults, you will be badly off among us.
 If you are capable of concealment, tremble, we will penetrate you!
 If you are fond of human distinctions, go out, they are not known here.
 If your soul has felt the fear, don't go further.
 If you persevere you will be purified by the elements, you will come out of the abyss of darkness, you will see the light.
 After the patient has had time to examine and reflect, he is given a paper with three questions to answer, which may concern his profession, his position in the world, etc. Here are the ones that are most commonly used: What does the man owe to God?
 What does he owe to himself?
 What does he owe to his fellow men?
 They are summarized by the love of God, the love of oneself and the love of his fellow men.
 The preparatory brother enters and tells him that he will soon pass to a new life and he is required to make and sign his will that he will come to take as well as his answers."

+Famous American Freemason, Albert Pike also described the Chamber of Reflection at length, in his Scottish Rite, Secret Work for the first and third degree.